 If you are just a beginner who is planning on opening his shop or even doing some DIY projects, then all of this can be a little confusing to you.
 For you to be able to find the right clamp we wrote you a brief guide explaining some of the most used clamps.

-This clamp is best used for panel door, box, and flat panel assemblies or even other projects that need you to apply even pressure.
+This wood clamps set is best used for panel door, box, and flat-panel assemblies or even other projects that need you to apply even pressure.
 Jorgensen reinforced the jaws with steel, and they make sure that the pressure is evenly distributed over the large area the jaw clamps.
 Also, the jaws on this clamp are parallel which makes prevents the workpieces from bowing or lifting.

 This clamp is also great because it can stand upright on its own which means that you can use it with only one hand and it also has a head adjustment that slides easier.
 The sliding head that you can find on the clamp and bar can act as a spreader.
 And the most important thing is that this clamp has a secure locking system which makes sure that the jaws don’t slip.

-If you want clamps for woodworking that offers you a large capacity, then this is the one for you.
+If you want a woodworking clamp that offers you a large capacity, then this is the one for you.
 The Irwin company used high tech so that this clamp can achieve high-quality and high-precision.

 This clamp is durable because they made it out of reinforced resin, which also increases its strength.
 For easy and fast positioning, this clamp has a quick-release feature.
 The mechanism of this clamp also ensures an adjustable clamping pressure, and it also reduces hand force significantly.
 A great thing about this clamp is that it can hold lots of different shapes.

 3. IRWIN QUICK-GRIP One-Handed Clamp 4 Pack, 6″

 This item produced by Irwin is unique because it has a different design than other carpentry clamps.
 By the look of it, it may seem unusual, but be sure that it will do a fantastic job.